JialuJialu/Social-Dynamic-Lab/vesta/mongo.md

 ## In sum

+Use Mongo for your crawling and exporting, but not your analysis.

 # How to transfer a collection from one database to another

 You must have ownership or admin privileges over each database to do this.
 While there are potentially solutions in